 Hydraulic and Water Resources Engineering

 Hydraulic and water resources engineers deal with all aspects of the physical control of water.
 They analyze and predict water demand, supply, and run-off, and they work to prevent floods, supply water, protect beaches, and manage rivers.
 They construct and maintain hydroelectric power systems, canals, locks, port facilities, and offshore structures.
-(Prof. Jeng, Prof. Kim)
+(Prof. Lopez, Pof.
+Menezes)

 Geotechnical engineers analyze the properties of soil and rock that support and affect the behavior of structures, pavements, and underground facilities.
 They evaluate the potential settling of buildings, the stability of slopes and fills, the seepage of groundwater, and the effects of earthquakes.
 They assist in the design and construction of earth structures, building foundations, offshore platforms, tunnels, and dams.
-(Prof. Tufenkjian)
+(Prof. Tufenkjian, Prof. Kwan)

 Environmental engineers design and supervise systems to provide safe drinking water and to prevent and control pollution of air, water, ground water, and land.
 They are involved in the design of water treatment and distribution systems, wastewater collection and treatment facilities, and the containment of hazardous wastes.
-(Prof. Khachikian)
+(Prof. Menezes, Prof. Khodayari)